 Consider contacting a Montgomery County marital agreements lawyer to determine whether entering into a contract with your spouse would be beneficial.
 Let one of our well-versed family law attorneys help you draft a legally binding spousal contract to protect your future in case of future divorce or separation.

-Types of Spousal Contracts
+What Types of Spousal Contracts Are Available in Our Area?

 A spousal contract can be entered into either before or during a couple’s marriage.
 For example, a prenuptial agreement – also called a premarital contract or “prenup” – is entered into prior to getting married.
-The predominant goal of a prenuptial agreement is to avoid costly disputes should the marriage dissolve.
+The predominant goal of a marital agreement is to avoid costly disputes should the marriage dissolve.
 By signing a prenup, engaged spouses can protect their personal assets without having to worry about costly divorce litigation.

-Married couples in Montgomery County who plan on divorcing have the option of entering into a separation agreement instead.
+Married couples in MoCo who plan on divorcing have the option of entering into a separation agreement instead.
 A separation agreement can be drafted with the assistance of a local marital contracts lawyer.
 Like other spousal contracts, separation agreements can address issues such as the division of marital property, alimony, custody, access, child support, and retirement benefits.

 A couple can enter a postnuptial agreement at any point during their marriage.
 While some see it as a blueprint for divorce, others find that signing a postnup contract actually strengthens and even saves their marriage by bringing a greater degree of transparency to the relationship.